aerror2/ILSpy-For-MacOSX/README.txt

 Overview:

-Make ILSpy a command line tools for MacOsx ,Linux and any mono supported  platform  base on the ILSpy, because ILSpy does not work in MacOsx.
+Make ILSpy a command line tools for MacOsx ,Linux and any mono supported  platform, because ILSpy does not work in MacOsx.

 It's import from https://github.com/icsharpcode/ILSpy So thanks to ILSpy Contributors: